 Senior Fellow in Residence, Lowell Milken Institute for Business Law and Policy, UCLA School of Law

-Senior Fellow, Governance Center
+Senior Fellow, ESG Center

-Jim Barrall is a senior fellow at The Conference Board Governance Center and a visiting scholar and senior fellow in residence at the Lowell Milken Institute for Business Law and Policy at the UCLA School of Law.
+Jim Barrall is a senior fellow at The Conference Board ESG Center and a visiting scholar and senior fellow in residence at the Lowell Milken Institute for Business Law and Policy at the UCLA School of Law.
 He is also a retired partner at Latham & Watkins, where he has served as global Co-Chair of the firm’s benefits, employment and compensation practice.
 His work at UCLA Law and his legal practice at Latham focusses on executive compensation and related corporate governance, regulatory and disclosure matters.

 Jim is a nationally recognized expert on executive compensation and has been interviewed and quoted by The Wall Street Journal, The New York Times, The Washington Post, Bloomberg BNA, Agenda, Corporate Secretary and other publications.
 Since 2010, Chambers U.S.A. has listed him in Band 1 nationwide and as its sole “star” California lawyer in its annual Employee Benefits and Executive Compensation rankings.

 Jim is a frequent author, contributing editor and lecturer on executive compensation, corporate governance, disclosure and other regulatory matters.
 He is a co-author of the chapter on loans and extensions of credit to directors and officers in the American Bar Association’s “Practitioner’s Guide to the Sarbanes-Oxley Act.”
 He has lectured at the UCLA School of Law, the UCLA Anderson School of Management, the Aresty Institute of Executive Education at the Wharton School, University of Pennsylvania, and Stanford’s Rock Center for Corporate Governance.